hanzoai/genjo/visualization/README.md

 # Visualization

-This repository contains visualization tools for the LLaDA project.
+This repository contains visualization tools for the Genjo project.

 ## Implementation Steps